 This is the start of a series of blog posts about the tropics and tropical forests, this is my favourite ecosystem.
 It is green and lush and is known for its incredible biodiversity.
 Let’s start with some quick facts to put the great biodiversity in perspective; You can find 473 tree species per hectare in an Ecuadorian forest, 365 vascular plant species in 0.1 hectares in Ecuador, 19 individuals of one tree species (Luehea seemannii) harboured 955 species of beetles, 15km2 La Selva Reserve in Costa Rica has 4000 species of moths.

-As this is the first in the series we are going to stick to the basics and look what the tropics are, what shapes the tropics and the type of ecosystems you can find.
-Further in the series, we will look at the origin and evolution, the reason for the high biodiversity, the differences between the regions and the human activity.
+As this is the first in the series we are going to stick to the basics and look at what the tropics are, what shapes the tropics and the type of ecosystems you can find.
+Further in the series, we will look at the origin and evolution, the reason for the high biodiversity, the differences between the regions and human activity.

 The therm tropics is sometimes used in a general sense for a tropical climate to mean warm to hot and moist year-round, often with the sense of lush vegetation.
 But ‘the tropics’ is actually the full region found between the tropics of cancer (23.5°N) and the tropics of Capricorn (23.5°N).
 Which makes 36% of the earth’ surface.
 Or 20% of the ocean’s surface and 42% of the land surface.
 Although I wish this could all largely be covered with tropical forests, it actually is only 6 to 7% of the earth’s surface.